Skip to main navigation Skip to content Skip to footer

 It’s a new year and a new administration has moved into the White House.
 On the first day of the…

-Tags: A Little Louder, AFFH, Fair Housing Act, HUD
+Tags: A Little Louder, AFFH, Fair housing, HUD

 HUD’s $50 million Housing Mobility grant is a challenge for Texas Public Housing Authorities to step up

-Local issues, State issues•by Texas Housers Staff•Posted July 15, 2020
+Local issues, State issues, Subsidized Housing•by Texas Housers Staff•Posted July 15, 2020

 SAHA building